EnigmaCurry/hushcrumbs/README.md

 Usage: hushcrumbs [OPTIONS] [COMMAND]

 Commands:
-  init     Creates a new backup directory deinit   Restores all original files and unconfigures the backup directory add      Adds a file to the backup and creates a symlink restore  Restores backup files rm       Removes a file from the backup [aliases: remove] ls       Lists backups or files in a backup [aliases: list] commit   Commits a backup (placeholder) push     Pushes a backup (placeholder) help     Print this message or the help of the given subcommand(s)
+  init         Creates a new backup directory deinit       Restores all original files and unconfigures the backup directory add          Adds a file to the backup and creates a symlink restore      Restores backup files rm           Removes a file from the backup [aliases: remove] ls           Lists backups or files in a backup [aliases: list] commit       Commits a backup (placeholder) push         Pushes a backup (placeholder) completions  Generates shell (tab) completions script help         Print this message or the help of the given subcommand(s)

 Options:
-  -c, --config <CONFIG_FILE>  Sets the path to the global config file. [default: /home/ryan/.config/hushcrumbs/config.ron]
+  -c, --config <CONFIG_FILE>  Sets the path to the global config file [default: /home/ryan/.config/hushcrumbs/config.ron]
       --log <LEVEL>           Sets the log level, overriding the RUST_LOG environment variable. [possible values: trace, debug, info, warn, error]
   -v                          Sets the log level to debug.
       --no-confirm            Disables all interactive confirmation (careful!)
   -h, --help                  Print help
   -V, --version               Print version
 ```

 ### Initialize a new backup with a name and location